 Sand and Water Fine Motor Tools

 These are brilliant if your little one has a sand and water table.
 The sand and water fine motor tools are bright and colourful and help your child explore how to make different patterns, move sand and transfer liquids using different methods.
+They are small and light weight to make a great travel toy for beach days or even when going a way for the night for bath time play.

 As they say in the name they are good for helping improve the fine motor skills of children whilst also sparking an interest in STEM play.
 Using these tools will also help your child strengthen the muscles needed for writing so have long term benefits as well as being short term boredom busters.